inovex/elements/doc/framework-integration/angular-instructions.md

 ## 0) Prepare your Project

-First of all you should make sure your current setup without the inovex elements work and boot properly.
+Before using `@inovex/elements`, you should make sure that your current setup works and boots properly.
-If that's the case you can proceed.
+If this is the case, proceed to the next step.

 ## 1) Install `@inovex/elements-angular`

-We provide an integration layer package for Angular so you are able to integrate the elements as an Angular library into your Angular project.
-We're not yet on npm, so you need to set a npm config before you can install the package.
+We provide an integration layer package for Angular so that you can integrate the elements as an Angular library into your Angular project.
+We're not yet on npm.
+Thus, you need to set up a npm config before you are able to install the package.

 The following command will update your local npm config to always request `@inovex` prefixed packages from our private registry and not from npmjs.org.
 To do so, copy the following command into your terminal and execute it: